Ryan Johnson (footballer, born 1984): Professional

 Johnson was drafted in the third round, 26th overall, by Real Salt Lake in the 2006 MLS SuperDraft.
 On 25 July 2006, after only appearing in 7 matches with Salt Lake, Johnson was traded to Chicago Fire in exchange for Jack Stewart.
 In the remainder of the 2006 season, Johnson played 3 matches for the Fire and failed to agree on a new contract with the team at season's end.

 In early 2007, he was on trial with various teams in Scandinavia and eventually got a short-term contract with Swedish side Östers IF (then at Superettan), that stretched from March 2007 to July 2007.
-Because Östers' had a surplus of centre forwards at the time, they chose not to extend his contract any further and instead loaned Anatolij Ponomarev from GAIS.
+Because Öster had a surplus of centre forwards at the time, they chose not to extend his contract any further and instead loaned Anatoli Ponomarev from GAIS.
 In 2007, he was on trial in FK Bodø/Glimt where he played one game against Leknes FK.
 He scored the last goal in the 8–1 win.

 After a short stint playing indoor soccer with the New Jersey Ironmen, Johnson signed with San Jose Earthquakes for the 2008 MLS season.
 At the end of the 2009 MLS season, Johnson was named team MVP as the team's leading goalscorer.